// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 Migration: How to Switch from SnapCalorie

 4. Manual food log rebuild.
-SnapCalorie’s CSV export format isn’t natively supported by other apps.
-Most users rebuild favorites and recents manually — typically 30-60 minutes of work to capture the foods you eat regularly.
+SnapCalorie’s CSV format isn’t natively supported by other apps.
+Most users rebuild favorites and recents manually — typically 30-60 minutes to capture regularly-eaten foods.

-5. Weight history: Transfers via Apple Health if both apps are connected to HealthKit.
-Configure this on the destination app before deleting SnapCalorie.
+5. Weight history transfers via Apple Health if both apps connect to HealthKit.
+Configure on PlateLens before deleting SnapCalorie.

 Pricing: Real Cost After 12 Months